 1. University of North Carolina at Chapel Hill

-The University of North Carolina at Chapel Hill Nursing Program is offered by one of the best nursing schools in North Carolina.
-Carolina Nursing offers nursing programs at the baccalaureate, master’s, and doctoral levels from one of the best schools for nursing in North Carolina.
-The doctorate programs in nursing are offered as DNP degrees or Doctor of Philosophy (Ph.D.) degrees in nursing.
-UNC Chapel Hill’s nursing school is recognized as the best public school of nursing across the nation.
-UNC Chapel Hill’s Nursing School is recognized as a Center of Excellence in Nursing Education.
+The University of North Carolina at Chapel Hill School of Nursing is among the best nursing schools in North Carolina.
+Carolina Nursing offers a full complement of top-ranked programs for students at every stage of their nursing career — from pre-licensure undergraduate programs to Master’s, DNP, PhD, and post-degree opportunities — and now offers online degree options for their Master of Science in Nursing, Doctor of Nursing Practice and Post-Graduate Certificate programs.
+UNC Chapel Hill’s nursing school is recognized as the best public school of nursing in the nation, and has been named a Center of Excellence in Nursing Education.

 The Chapel Hill Campus within the University of North Carolina was founded in the late 1780s and is the state’s flagship school.
 Approximately 29,970 students attend classes on-campus and online offered by UNC Chapel Hill.